About TMS Therapy for Depression

 TMS therapy for depression, TMS for depression, tms therapy reviews, Manlove Health Psychiatry Clinic Depression Specialists

 Transcranial Magnetic Stimulation (TMS) therapy is an FDA-approved treatment for people with depression who have not seen satisfactory improvement from antidepressant medications.
-Manlove Brain + Body Health (MB+BH) is the first clinic in western South Dakota to offer this novel, effective, FDA-approved treatment.
+Manlove Brain + Body Health (MB+BH) is the first clinic in western South Dakota to offer this novel, effective, and non-invasive treatment.

-Who is a good candidate for TMS therapy?
+Who is a good candidate for TMS treatment?

 You could be feeling better in as little as 6 weeks.